Willhebe/UnityGitHubGameJam25/README.md

 10. Open the project - takes about 5 -10 minutes to rebuild the libraries and open project on my slow machine
 11. edit.

-### Note
-You may need git LFS (Large File Storage) at [git lfs](https://git-lfs.com/)  to do this because of how I set up the GitHub repository to use this